Bookkeeper vs Accountant – What Are the Core Differences?

 Nowadays, artificial intelligence within cloud-based accounting software such as Envoice has replaced many of the bookkeeper’s routine tasks.

-Accountants, on the other hand, analyze the information entered by the bookkeeper, providing you with financial reports and advice.
+On the other hand, accountants analyze the information entered by the bookkeeper, providing you with financial reports and advice.
 Each is important in your business.